|

 • Weight: 39lbs

 Champion features a super portable design with a weight of only 39lb that can be adjusted in your camper, food truck, or even boat.
-Well, I am using this for an RV and sometimes for my little camper.
+Well, I am using this for RV and sometimes for my little camper.

 The unit comes within the expected time with durable packaging.
 The box contains a propane hose, oil funnel, engine oil, some manuals, and a USB charger.